H Street Limited

-The H Street Express, designated Route D2X, is a limited stop Metrobus bus route operated by the Washington Metropolitan Area Transit Authority between Capitol Heights station, which is served by the Blue and Silver lines of the Washington Metro, and Gallery Place station, which is served by the Red, Green and Yellow lines of the Washington Metro.
+The H Street Limited, designated Route D2X, is a limited stop Metrobus bus route operated by the Washington Metropolitan Area Transit Authority between Capitol Heights station, which is served by the Blue and Silver lines of the Washington Metro, and Gallery Place station, which is served by the Red, Green and Yellow lines of the Washington Metro.
 The line operates every 15 minutes at all times on weekdays only.
 Trips are roughly 50 minutes long.
 This line provides additional service along the H Street corridor supplementing route D20.

 Background

 Route D2X operates on weekdays only between Capitol Heights station and Gallery Place station.
 This route provides additional service to route D20 along H Street and Benning Road.
 Route D2X operates out of Andrews Federal Center, having previously operated out of Bladensburg, Shepherd Parkway, and Southern Avenue Annex.
-The route would only serve all local stops and would detour along Eastern Avenue if there was moderate snow conditions.
+The route would only serve all local stops if there was moderate snow conditions.